-The Intra-Day RUC consists of four steps: (1) process RUC inputs; (2) execute RUC algorithm; (3) evaluate RUC results; and (4) issue commitment/de-commitment orders and update Current Operating Plan.
+The Intra-Day RUC consists of four steps: (1) process RUC inputs; (2) execute RUC algorithm; (3) evaluate and communicate RUC results; and (4) and update Current Operating Plan as needed.

 4.4.1.3

 IntraIntra-Day RUC Results

 SPP electronically communicates the RUC results for each hour of the Operating Day to Market Participants as soon as practical following completion of each Intra-Day RUC execution.
 These results consist of the following: